*This post was updated December 2017

 With summer being a little over 5 months away, its a perfect time to start thinking about a family road trip.
 You'll find plenty of inspiration throughout this website, but if the thought of planning a trip sounds overwhelming, here are some tips to help you get started.

 1. Create a Pinterest board.
-With over 70 million users, this is one of the fastest ways to gather information and get motivated to plan a trip.
+With over 100 million users, this is one of the fastest ways to gather information and get motivated to plan a trip.
 Create a free account, and start gathering pins of places you want to visit and add them to your virtual bulletin board.
-Visit my Road Trips Made Easy or Cool Places to Visit in the U.S boards to get some travel inspiration.
-Erin at Kidventurous created a Family Road Trip Board with a variety of pins on topics ranging from car activities for kids to road trip survival tips for parents and everything in between.
+Visit my Road Trips Made Easy or Cool Places to Visit in the U.S boards to get some travel inspiration, road trip tips, route suggestions and sanity saving tips.
 The stunning photographs found on Pinterest are enough to make you want to jump in a car or plane and go!
 If you prefer low-tech planning, create a travel binder and let your kids decorate the front and back covers with all the things they want to do.
 It’s a great way to get them involved.

 2. Select two or three national parks or major cities and plan a trip around them.
 As my kids got older, our trips became a blend of several days of outdoor activities at National Parks mixed in with urban activities in the city.
 Out west in particular, it is easy to visit several national parks in one loop.
 In the northeast, it’s fairly manageable to drive between two major cities like Boston and New York, or Philadelphia and Washington, DC.
 Think about combining a visit to Orlando with a side trip to the beautiful beach at Siesta Key.
 Another idea is to plan a trip around your favorite hobby or sport.
 Friends who were huge baseball fans always planned a stadium tour in each major city they visited.
 With tweens and teens, stopping for a picnic lunch on a nearby college campus while on the road is a fun way to expose them to different schools without the added travel costs.
 Wherever you go, it’s easy to customize a road trip with the activities that your family is most interested in.
 Check out my blog post Get Up and Go - 6 Road Trip Ideas.